xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rflash.1.rst

-6. To update the firmware on OpenPOWER Supermicro machine specify the node name and the file path of the data directory containing pUpdate utility and BMC and/or PNOR update files:
+6. To update the firmware on IBM Power S822LC for Big Data machine specify the node name and the file path of the data directory containing pUpdate utility and BMC and/or PNOR update files:

  .. code-block:: perl